Can large language models reason about medical questions?: Conclusion

 We applied zero-shot, few-shot direct and CoT prompting to medical question answering with and without retrieval augmentation.
 Zero-shot InstructGPT significantly outperformed the finetuned BERT baselines.
 CoT prompting proved to be a powerful tool leading to better performances and more interpretable predictions.
 Our expert evaluation suggests that, LLMs can mostly comprehend complex medical questions, can often recall expert-domain knowledge and can often perform non-trivial reasoning steps.

-Although InstructGPT and Codex still do mistakes, we found that scaling inference-time compute by sampling many CoTs per question could overcome part of these limitations.
+Although InstructGPT and Codex still make mistakes, we found that scaling inference-time compute by sampling many CoTs per question could overcome part of these limitations.
 With 100 samples, Codex 5-shot CoT delivered unprecedented performances on the three datasets, bridging the gap with human-level performances and virtually passing the USMLE by 0.2\% points.
+Our exploration into open-source LLMs indicated their competitive stance in medical benchmarks.
+Llama-2 outperformed Codex by 2 points on the USMLE in spite of a much smaller parameter footprint.

-Nevertheless, deploying LLMs in real-life clinical scenarios will require the development of more robust techniques.
+However, deploying LLMs in real-life clinical scenarios will require the development of more robust techniques.
 We exposed one form of bias (ordering of the answer options affects the predictions) but many more might affect predictions, including those hidden in the training data (e.g., gender, race, ...).
-Nevertheless, a lack of knowledge might be more easily compensated, our experiment with BM25, albeit limited, suggest that augmenting the prompt with factual data improves performances.
+Nevertheless, a lack of knowledge might be more easily compensated, our experiment with BM25, albeit limited, suggests that augmenting the prompt with factual data improves performances.

+Since the completion of version 2 of this work, both GPT-4 and MedPalm 2 have achieved performance on USMLE around 85\% \cite{Nori2023CapabilitiesOG,singhal2023towards}.
+This is not unexpected given the evolution the LLM field has witnessed recently.
+Although benchmark contamination in training sets for both proprietary and open-source LLMs is a valid concern, these results indicate that both open and closed sourced LLMs hold great potential for assisting human decision-making in medicine and beyond.